Foundation Grants

 Who can apply for a Foundation grant?

-We will consider funding projects, programs and activities of not-for-profit and charitable organizations which align with the charitable aims of the Foundation.
+The Community Foundation will consider funding projects, programs and activities of not-for-profit and charitable organizations which align with our charitable purposes.
 The applicant’s project, program or activity must also demonstrate a fit with our funding guidelines and priorities.
-Please see our 2024 Foundation grant funding guidelines or contact grants@cfso.net for more information.

 Frequently Asked Questions